 Drugs, usually in a combination, are given orally or by injection, to kill cancer cells.
 The drugs enter the bloodstream and travel through the body, and cause temporary side-effects that can be prevented or reduced with appropriate steps.
 Hence, chemotherapy is given in cycles – a treatment period followed by a recovery period, then treatment again and so on.

-Learn more about BCF Education and Empowerment Programme (BEEP), Positive Appearance Scheme (PAS) and Wig Loan Programme
+Learn more about Positive Appearance Scheme (PAS) and Wig Loan Programme

 - Radiation Therapy or Radiotherapy

 High-energy x-rays are directed at the breast, to damage cancer cells and stop them from growing.
 Radiotherapy is almost always recommended with lumpectomy but not always with mastectomy.
 Temporary side effects can occur which vary from person to person.

 This is used to deprive cancer cells of the hormones they need to grow.
 Hormonal therapy could involve drugs to change the way hormones work or surgery to remove the ovaries that produce female hormones which and can affect cancer cells.
 Side effects can occur.
 These depend on the type of drug used and vary among individuals.

 Breast Self Examination (BSE) should be done once each month by women 20 years and older.